Zxynine/EvenBetterComments/README.md

 This extension can be configured in User Settings or Workspace settings.

 `"evenbettercomments.multilineComments": true`
 This setting will control whether multiline comments are styled using the annotation tags.
 When false, multiline comments will be presented without decoration.

 `"evenbettercomments.highlightPlainText": false`
 This setting will control whether comments in a plain text file are styled using the annotation tags.
 When true, the tags (defaults: `! * ? //`) will be detected if they're the first non-whitespace character on a line.

+`"evenbettercomments.ignoreShebangFormat": false`
+This setting will force the parser to check if it is about to style the first line of code, and if it is, it will check that the first two characters are not `#!`.
+If it detects the shebang delimiter, formatting for that line will not be applied.

 `evenbettercomments.tags`
 The tags are the characters or sequences used to mark a comment for decoration.
-The default 5 can be modified to change the colors, and more can be added.
+The default 5 can be modified to change the styles, and more can be added.

 ```json
 "evenbettercomments.tags": [